OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 });
 ```

 Comments and comment replies can be edited by setting their `Comment.content` or `CommentReply.content` properties.
 They can be deleted using the `Comment.delete` or `CommentReply.delete` methods.
+Deleting a comment also deletes all the replies associated with that comment.

 > [!TIP]
 >Comments can also be managed at the [Worksheet](/javascript/api/excel/excel.worksheet) level using the same techniques.